snsinahub-org/variable-substitution/README.md

           python3 -m json.tool /tmp/sub.json
 ```
 ### XML
 To substitute an attribute in XML object you need to prpened `@_` to the key name .
-For instance if you'd like to change `usernmae_value` in following XML snippet and delimiter is `.`, you can pass this `configurations.configuration.items.add`
+For instance if you'd like to change `username` and `password` in following XML snippet and delimiter is `.`, you can pass this `configurations.configuration.items.add`

 ```xml
  <configurations>